Himanshi9gupta/ImMemoryFileSystemApp/README.md

 I am working on storing data in db, currently connection is closing by itself after establishing connection with db and I am looking into the issue.

 Update: the issue is now resolved and it is now able to store user and directory in the db tables.
-To create directory, please the user input in the firstName and lastName to pass username to create directory.
+To create directory, please add the user input in the firstName and lastName to pass username to create directory.